oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 To grant access to the services a licence is assigned to an individual user account.
 A licence can be assigned by an administrator at the time of the user account is created or through Microsoft Entra ID group-based licensing.
 Microsoft Entra ID group-based licensing allows an Administrator to associate a licence to a group.
 Any members within the group will be assigned that licence automatically.
 When a user is removed from the group the licence is removed.

-Licensing Design Decisions for all agencies and implementation types.
+Licensing Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Products Licenced | Microsoft 365 E5 | Microsoft 365 E5 licences combines Office 365 E5, EMS E5, and Windows 10 E5 are required to ensure that Office 365 tenant can be rated up to Protected.
 Licence Allocation Method | Automated | Dynamic Security Groups in Microsoft Entra ID will be used to automatically assign licences and reduce the management overhead associated with licensing.

-Licensing Configuration for all agencies and implementation types.
+Licensing Configuration for all organisations and implementation types.

 Configuration | Value | Description
 --- | --- | ---